OPS-E2E-PPE/VBA-Docs/api/Excel.SparklineGroup.ModifyDateRange.md

 ## Example

 This example selects a sparkline group in the location A2:A5 and sets the date range equal to B1:E1.
-If the cells in range B1:E1 do not contain date values the data is not displayed.
+If the cells in range B1:E1 don't contain date values, the data is not displayed.

 ```vb
 Range("A2:A5").Select